Showcasing city building research and achievement

 At Ryerson, city building takes many forms.
 Our reputation as a city-focused university lies in our knowledge mobilization, advocacy, outreach and community engagement work, in addition to our research devoted to shaping healthy communities, in areas ranging from sustainability to democracy to technology.
 For us, city building is about bold thinking that will shape the future of the city we call home as well as urban centres around the globe.

-Learn about Ryerson’s noteworthy city building initiatives, from multi-disciplinary labs and hubs where innovations are developed and tested in real time, to public policy research centres tackling critical issues related to urban development, smart cities, social equity, urban sustainability and more.
+Learn about Ryerson’s noteworthy city building initiatives, from multi-disciplinary labs and hubs where innovations are developed and tested in real time, to policy research centres tackling critical issues related to urban development, smart cities, social equity, urban sustainability and more.